smithy-lang/smithy/designs/default-zero-value.md

-replacing it with the `@default` trait works because when a client is deserializing a structure, if what it assumed is a `@required` member is missing, the client knows that the member was transitioned by the service to optional and it can set the member to a deterministic default, zero value.
+replacing it with the `@default` trait works because when a client is deserializing a structure, if what it assumed is a `@required` member is missing, the client knows that the member was transitioned by the service to optional and can set the member to a deterministic default, zero value.
 If the default value is variable, then a client cannot reasonably populate a valid default value and would need to assume the zero value is the default.
 This works for deserializing the structure, but if the structure were to be round-tripped